betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_curated.md

 6. This text should not be a copy-paste from a website.
 Rather, please write this in your own words to avoid legal issues

 ### Logo declaration
 Logos are treated as images.
-All images across all content types are handled in the same way; hence please see [common layout section](CommonLayout.md) of the guide.
+All images across all content types are handled in the same way; hence please see [common styling section](bssw_styling_common.html) of the guide.

 ### Links and References
-See [common layout section](CommonLayout.md) of the guide.
+This section will be added in the future, as the need arises.

-## Metadata Section
+## Metadata section
-See [common layout section](CommonLayout.md) of the guide.
+See the [common metadata section](bssw_content_metadata.html) of the guide.

 {% include links.html %}